Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Results

-Therefore, a detailed analysis of the $B$ and $ v_\text{S}$ dependence of the passage of the region with proximal zero $\EVS$ is required.
-We show that the phenomena in Fig.~\ref{fig:cumulative_shuttling}d,f are due to the passage of the region of small $\EVS$ alone.
-First, we note that the form of $P_\text{S}$ decay is better approximated by an exponential than by the Gaussian used in Eq.~(\ref{eq:ps_gauss_decay}), if the decoherence is caused by accumulation of errors occurring over time $\tau$ with a well-defined rate $\gamma$:
+Therefore, a detailed analysis of the $B$ and $ v_\text{S}$ dependence of the passage of the region with near-zero $\EVS$ is required.
+We show that the phenomena in Fig.~\ref{fig:cumulative_shuttling}d,f can be explained by the passage of the region of small $\EVS$ alone.
+First, we note that the form of $P_\text{S}$ decay is better approximated by an exponential than by the Gaussian used in Eq.~(\ref{eq:ps_gauss_decay}) if the decoherence is caused by accumulation of errors occurring over time $\tau$

 where $T$ is the fitted decay time (Tab.~\ref{tab:Fit_params_cum_shut}) and $A, \epsilon$ are constants capturing SPAM errors.
-Indeed, for all parameters $B$ and $v_\text{S}$, except for the lowest values ($B = \SI{10}{\milli \tesla}$, $v_\text{S} = \SI{5.6}{\meter\per\second}$), the exponential decay fitted the measured data in Fig.~\ref{fig:cumulative_shuttling}d,f.
+Indeed, for all parameters $B$ and $v_\text{S}$, except for the lowest values ($B = \SI{10}{\milli \tesla}$, $v_\text{S} = \SI{5.6}{\meter\per\second}$), the exponential decay fitted the measured data in Fig.~\ref{fig:cumulative_shuttling}d,f significantly better than a Gaussian decay.
 The first three data points for Fig.~\ref{fig:cumulative_shuttling}f (\SI{22.4}{\meter \per \second}) are excluded from the fit, as they show an additional exponential background.
-This strongly suggests that for the $y=0$ shuttling trajectory the decoherence for $B > \SI{10}{\milli \tesla}$ is dominated by dynamic processes affecting the shuttled spin instead of just inhomogeneous spin dephasing $T_{2}^*$.
+This suggests that for the $y=0$ shuttling trajectory the decoherence for $B > \SI{10}{\milli \tesla}$ is dominated by dynamic processes affecting the shuttled spin instead of just inhomogeneous spin dephasing $T_{2}^*$.